The magic of up-close music: the joy of chamber music

 (Of course, these days it is more common to hold them in music halls.)

-Originally, most pre-Baroque instruments were small.
+Originally, many pre-Baroque instruments were small in size.

-Classical = Orchestra = BURN !!
+Classical Orchestra = Burn !!

 Classics grow!